preciofishbone/OmniaDocsG2/blocks/yammer-feed/index.rst

 Viva Engage
 ===============

-A Viva Engage feed (former Yammer feed) can be displayed in this block.
-(Images will be replaced soon).
+A Viva Engage feed (former Yammer feed - images will be replaced soon) can be displayed in this block.

 **Note!** In an Omnia on-prem setup, a separate online Viva Engage subscription and internet access is required.